 Water tanks are constructed or built with different types of materials.
 These materials have their unique benefits and downsides.

 However, each readily can hold water for a long time.
-The materials from which rainwater tanks are built include plastic, steel, concrete, fibreglass and stone but polyethylene (in particular, National Poly water tanks) are what I recommend.
+The materials from which rainwater tanks are built include plastic, steel, concrete, fibreglass and stone and food-grade polyethylene.

 Where water tanks are most often installed